 I have been so busy this summer.
 I have traveled to different states to speak about STEM, early literacy, and behavior management as well as I hosted my first professional development workshops.
 You can check them out here.
 That said, I am starting to think about the school year, and I am starting with the fun stuff, back to school clothes.
 Last year I made a back to school style guide for preschool teachers, and it was a massive hit, so I decided to put together another for new teachers or teachers like me who need to get some new teacher clothes this summer for back to school.

 As an affiliate, I get commissions for purchases made through links in this post.

 - Must be washable

-- Must be budget-friendly because sometimes washable paint is not exactly washable and as teachers we are all on budgets.
+- They must be budget-friendly because sometimes washable paint is not exactly washable and as teachers we are all on budgets.

 - It must be stylish but not too trendy, I want to get a few years of use out of every piece.

 - They must have pockets whenever possible.

 - Must be roomy or flexible enough for me to sit criss cross applesauce, climb on the playground equipment, and through the tunnel without ripping.
 But not too roomy, especially pants, we can’t have them ride down and show more than I want to show at preschool.

 - Must look professional ( yes, I realize I just said I’d be climbing through tunnels, but that IS professional when you teach preschool, which is why I think it’s the best job ever).